Effective search engine optimization (SEO) can be transformative for a dental practice.

 Most dentists in smaller markets can see an increase in search rank within three to six months.
 Often, none of your competitors have worked with a dental SEO company, so it can often be quite easy to start seeing results.
 In these markets, the goal is to rank in both the local map results the blue link organic results:

-In a larger, more competitive market, the local map results are going to be the goal.
+In a larger, more competitive market, the local Google Maps results are going to be the goal.
 The blue link organic results will often (but not always) be dominated by directory listings, which you may want to consider advertising in:

-In larger markets, you can usually expect that all of the top local maps results are working with SEO companies, and often, they have a head start.
+In larger markets, you can usually expect that all of the top local Google Maps results are working with SEO companies, and often, they have a head start.

-That is when you’ll need to find an SEO experienced with SEO for dentists to take a look at the SERP and give you an estimate of how long it will take for you to start getting new patients through SEO.
+That is when you’ll need to find an SEO experienced with SEO for dentists to take a look at the search engine results and give you an estimate of how long it will take for you to start getting new patients through SEO.

-Without looking at the specific market where you compete and without knowing your budget, it’s virtually impossible to give you a timeline for ranking your dental website in a competitive market.
+Without looking at the specific market where you compete and without knowing your budget, it’s virtually impossible to give you a timeline for increasing the search engine ranking for your dental website in a competitive market.

 Also, you’ll almost certainly need a review acquisition strategy.
 Even if you do break into the map results—which you’ll probably need reviews in order to accomplish—you won’t get the clicks if the other two results have hundreds of reviews and you have 12.